terrabakky/documentation-api/Users.md

 - [Get The Current User](#get-the-current-user)

 ## User Privileges
-There are 4 possible CloudConformity roles.
+There are 4 possible Cloud Conformity roles.
 Each role grants different levels of access via the api.
 The roles are:

 - __organisation admin__
 - __organisation user with full access to account__